 Displays and Video

-How good is a portable computer going to be if you are only able to get a bit more than an hour of computing time on a single charge?
+How good is a portable computer going to be if you are only able to get a couple of hours computing time on a single charge?
 Some systems may advertise all day computing which really translates into almost eight hours which is the typical length of a working day but most are much lower.
 Try to find the manufacturer's listed battery life for the standard battery.
-Look to get a system with at least three to four hours of battery life under normal conditions.
+Look to get a system with at least three to four hours of battery life under normal conditions for higher performance.
+More portable ultrabook systems should have at least six hours.
 If you need extended time unplugged, look for laptops with media bays that can double as extra battery slots or have extended life batteries that can be purchased.

 Laptops take a lot of abuse and are more prone to breakdowns due to their portability.
 When buying a system, make sure to get at least a one year warranty from the manufacturer.
 If you will be using the system heavily, a system that comes with a two or three year warranty might be a better choice but it will cost more.
 Third party extended plans are not a good choice unless service is done through the manufacturer.